ngs-doo/revenj/tutorials/revenj-tutorial-jinq-basics.md

 ####Data sources

 Revenj uses a convention based naming for data types.
-Convention states that entities are read from `_entity` view, snowflakes are read from `_snowflake` view.
+Convention states that entities are read from `_entity` view, while snowflakes are read from view with the same name.
 So if we have a simple DSL:

     module Todo {